oscarmonllor99/pyHALMA/README.md

 It is always interesting to know the properties of the dark matter haloes where the stellar haloes are living.
 Thus, by means of an ASOHF catalogue (see https://github.com/dvallesp/ASOHF), we search the corresponding dark matter halo for every galaxy.

-The Sérsic index fitting for the light image of each galaxy is done by means of https://github.com/astropy/photutils

 Just-in-time (JIT) compilation and automatic parallelization of the Python code is done thanks to https://numba.pydata.org/, allowing high computational speeds for less computationally expensive parts.
 Nevertheless, the heaviest parts (for instance the gas unbinding, which has O(N^2) complexity) are implemented in Fortran with OpenOMP directives.

 Fortran is called within Python by means of F2PY: https://numpy.org/doc/stable/f2py/

-Tools and readers developed in https://github.com/dvallesp/masclet_framework are necessary.
+Tools and readers developed in https://github.com/dvallesp/masclet_framework are necessary in order to load MASCLET data.
+There are also readers for the pyHALMA outputs.

 USAGE: